Lartu/ldpl/docs/io.md

 APPEND "\nHow are you?"
 TO FILE "hello.txt"
 ```

-in this case, the file `hello.txt`, [created here](write-to-file.md) and modified as stated on that page, will contain the text
+in this case, the file `hello.txt` (created in the example of the `WRITE _ TO FILE _` function and modified as stated there) will contain the text

 ```text
 Hello there!